wilsonliaows/docs/features/callable-recipes.md

 Fill in a Name for the recipe, and fill up the Input Schema and the Response Schema in the JSON Format.
 You can find out more about JSON [here](https://support.workato.com/support/solutions/articles/1000234879-schema-definition).
 ![CallableRecipeTrigger1](/assets/images/features/Callable Recipes/Callable Recipe Trigger 1.png)
-In **simple terms**, the input schema determines what fields will be shown and need to be filled in when a callable recipe action is created in the calling recipe.
+In **simple terms**, the input schema determines what fields will be shown and n eed to be filled in when a callable recipe action is created in the calling recipe.
 The Response schema determines what pills will be available for use in the calling recipes Output data.

-Lastly, you may choose to enable REST endpoint for your recipe.
-This defaults to No.

 Next, create your set of actions for the recipe.
 For this example you would create a set of standard de-duplication steps, run a search, and if the search gives no results, create a customer.
 If an existing customer is found, update customer.